iamyasinkaya/E-commerce/README.md

-# E-commerce Application with Microservice Architecture
+# E-commerce Application with Microservice Architecture :wave:

-# Description
+# Description :speech_balloon:

 As a member of the app, you can start shopping.If you're an admin in the app, you can create categories and open your products for sale.